How to Enrich a Child’s Life

 Here are some enrichment activities that I’m doing with my granddaughter and some suggestions for others.

-Books and Literacy
+Books and Literacy for Enrichment

 I love to read and I love children’s books.
-I love encouraging Lillian to read new books and am proud to have given her, her first chapter books and to have been on her first visit to the library.
+I love encouraging the girls to read new books and am proud to have given my granddaughter, her first chapter books and to have been on her first visit to the library.

 As a college counselor, I can tell you that reading is one of the most important activities a child should be doing!

 Now that Lillian is a voracious reader, going to libraries is a standard part of our visits together.
 We are enjoying exploring different libraries in the city and trying out new books.